Memory and Storage

 Key properties:

-When you launch a program, its instructions are copied from secondary storage into RAM so the CPU can run them.
+When you launch a program, its instructions are copied from into RAM so the CPU can run them.
 When you save a file, the data is copied from RAM out to secondary storage so it survives the power being switched off.

 ROM is primary storage that holds the very first instructions the computer needs at start-up, including the bootstrap loader and the BIOS.